Frequently Asked Questions

 8. WHAT IS THE LIMITED PARTNERSHIP?

 The First Nations Gaming Commission established the BC First Nations Gaming Revenue Sharing Limited Partnership to receive, manage and distribute funds.
+The limited partnership is an apolitical flow-through entity through which the gaming revenue sharing funds are received, managed and distributed in a transparent manner.
 All eligible BC First Nations will be invited to become limited partners in the limited partnership.
 Gaming revenue will be transferred from the Province to the limited partnership for distribution.
 The limited partnership is governed by an Indigenous corporate board of directors appointed by BC First Nations.
 The general partner will be responsible for receiving, managing, distributing and reporting on gaming revenue on behalf of all participating BC First Nations.

 9. IS THERE A DEADLINE FOR FIRST NATIONS TO SIGN ON AS PARTNERS IN ORDER TO RECEIVE A SHARE OF THE FUNDING?

 No, there is no deadline for signing on as a partner, although all eligible First Nations partners are encouraged to join as soon as possible so they can receive their share of the funding when it becomes available.
-Funds earmarked for a First Nation that experiences a delay in signing, or chooses not to join right away, will be held in trust for a period of time until they become a partner in the limited partnership.
+Funds earmarked for a First Nation that experiences a delay in signing, or chooses not to join right away, will be held in trust for three years until they become a partner in the limited partnership.
+If an eligible First Nation does not join the limited partnership within three years, its funds will be disbursed among the limited partners.
+Funds will then once again begin to accrue and be held in trust for that eligible First Nation, with unclaimed amounts being released to the limited partners every three years unless and until the eligible First Nation joins the limited Partnership.

 The Interim BC First Nations Gaming Revenue Sharing and Financial Agreement facilitated a transfer of $194.84 million, representing the first 2 years of payments, to the BC First Nations Gaming Revenue Sharing Limited Partnership.
-In mid-August 2019, all eligible First Nations will be provided with a comprehensive information package including step-by-step instructions on how to join the limited partnership.
-Funding for the 2019/2020 fiscal year is expected to be transferred out to registered limited partners beginning on October 4, 2019.
+In August 12 2019, all eligible First Nations were sent a comprehensive information package including step-by-step instructions on how to join the limited partnership.
+Funding for the 2019/2020 fiscal year is expected to be transferred out to newly registered limited partners beginning on December 1, 2019.
 Funding for the 2020/2021 fiscal year will be distributed during the month of May 2020.

 All gaming revenue recipients, such as municipal government and non-profit organizations, have reporting requirements for the use of funds from gaming revenue.
 Participating BC First Nations will be required to submit a short audited spending statement annually to the limited partnership, confirming how gaming revenue was utilized.
 These are in turn provided to the Joint Appointee, an independent third-party auditor jointly appointed by the limited partnership and the Province of British Columbia.
 The limited partnership will provide aggregated reports to limited partners and the Province each year.
 Neither the limited partnership nor BC First Nations are obligated to provide individual First Nations’ audited spending statements directly to the Province.